GlotPress/GlotPress/README.md

   * Validation for final "...", ".", ":"
   * Validation for final ;.!:、。؟？！
   * First character is not uppercase on translation
+  * Missing term translated using the locale glossary
+* Review mode with a button
 * Many hotkeys and shortcut

 ## Hotkeys